|

 The launch of Operation

 Barbarossa - the invasion of the Soviet Union - surprised the Soviet secret police NKVD, whose jails and prisons in territories annexed by the Soviet Union were crowded with political prisoners.
-Immediately after the start of the German invasion, the NKVD and the Red Army commenced the execution of large numbers of prisoners in most of their prisons.
+Immediately after the start of the German invasion, the NKVD and the Red Army commenced the execution of large numbers of prisoners in most of their prisons in Western Ukraine, Belarus, Estonia, and Lithuania.
 Approx. two thirds of the total number of 150,000 prisoners were murdered.
+70 percent of the victims were Ukrainian, 20 percent Polish, and the remainder consisted of Jews and other nationalities.
 The NKVD undertook mass extrajudicial executions of untold numbers of citizens, and conceived, populated and administered the Gulag system of forced labor camps.
 During their hasty retreat the Soviets dismantled and removed industrial plants, conducted a scorched-earth policy - blowing up buildings and installations, destroying crops and food reserves and flooding mines.
 Almost four million people were evacuated east of the Urals for the duration of the war.
 The Soviets immediately began to execute German prisoners-of-war right after capture or a short interrogation.
 Numerous high level orders to this effect are on record.
-The Germans moved swiftly, however, and by the end of Nov.
-1941 virtually all of Ukraine was under their control.
+The Germans moved swiftly, however, and by the end of November 1941 virtually all of Ukraine was under their control.
 Initially the German soldiers were welcomed as liberators by jubilant Ukrainian villages.
 In Galicia especially, there had long been a widespread belief that Germany was the Ukrainians’ natural ally for the attainment of their independence from the yoke of Soviet Russian Bolshevism.
+Credit: PhD.
+Jennifer Popowycz.
 Top image: the barely 24-year-old Knight's Cross holder SS-Obersturmführer

-Gerhard Bremer in the SS white summer service tunic somewhere on the Azov Sea coast during the first year of the Russian campaign.
-Credit: Orianne W. FU.
+Gerhard Bremer in the SS white summer service tunic somewhere on the Azov Sea coast during the first year of the Barbarossa campaign.
 Middle image: girls in national costume greet arriving Leibstandarte SS troops with bread and salt at the entrance in a Ukrainian village.
 Bottom image: soldiers and officers of the Leibstandarte SS poses with Ukrainian women in traditional costumes at the summer festival near the Azov Sea. c.
 Bundesarchiv.

 The Liberation of Ukraine: http://www.renegadetribune.com/the-liberation-of-ukraine/